 We cannot overestimate the importance of the workplace environment on both employee performance and overall company productivity.
-Many offices have specific legal requirements regarding that share importance with other vital functions such as completing tasks and attending to production or service schedules.
+Many offices have specific legal requirements regarding maintaining cleanliness that share importance with other vital functions such as completing tasks and attending to production or service schedules.

 Aside from workplace rules and regulations designed to avoid accidents and prevent injuries, transferring contamination from one controlled area to another will reduce the standards of cleanliness for all areas.
 An un-kept worksite has the potential to become a breeding area for all sorts of health hazards including microorganisms like bacteria and viruses, along with mold and mildew.

 Each of these increases the chance of propagating sickness, or among staff resulting in both lost time and productivity, and well as increased healthcare costs.

 Cleanliness in the workplace is far too important to be taken for granted.
 We have assembled a list of tips to help you effectively prevent transfer from warehouse (or controlled areas) to the offices of your organization.